Coast Guard, DHS.

 U.S.C.
 United States Code

-This rule establishes a safety zone from 9:30 p.m. through 10 p.m. on August 31, 2019.
+The COTP is proposing to establish a safety zone from 9:30 p.m. through 10 p.m. on September 5, 2020.
 The safety zone will cover all navigable waters, extending the entire width of the river, from mile marker (MM) 777.3 to MM 778.3.
-No vessels or persons will be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
+The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled fireworks display.
+No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
+The regulatory text we are proposing appears at the end of this document.

 A. Regulatory Planning and Review